Constructive Canonicity of Inductive Inequalities: Introduction

 Ghilardi and Meloni's work \cite{GhMe97} shows that canonicity can be meaningfully investigated purely algebraically, in a constructive meta-theory where correspondence is not even defined, in general.
 Indeed, in \cite{GhMe97}, the canonical extension construction for certain bi-intuitionistic modal algebras, later applied also to general lattice and poset expansions in \cite{GeHa01,DunnGP05}, is formulated in terms of general filters and ideals, and does not depend on any form of the axiom of choice (such as the existence of `enough' optimal filter-ideal pairs).
 Thus, while the constructive canonical extension need not be perfect in the sense of \cite{JoTa52}, the canonical embedding map, sending the original algebra into its canonical extension, retains the properties of denseness and compactness (cf.\ Definition \ref{Def:Canon:Ext}).
-These properties make it possible for the authors of \cite{GhMe97} to identify a class of constructively canonical inequalities.
-These inequalities are identified from the order-theoretic properties of the induced term-functions, and their validity can be lifted from an algebra to its constructive canonical extension in two steps: first, from the elements of a given algebra to the closed/open elements of its canonical extension, and then from the closed/open elements to arbitrary elements.
-This proof strategy is very similar to that of \cite{Jonsson94}, but was developed independently.
-It should be noted however that, in terms of the classes of formulas to which they apply, the results of both \cite{GhMe97} and \cite{Jonsson94} fall within the scope of the canonicity-via-correspondence method.
+These properties make it possible for the authors of \cite{GhMe97} to identify a class of formulas which are {\em constructively canonical} (i.e.\ the validity of which is preserved under constructive canonical extension).
+These inequalities are identified from the order-theoretic properties of the induced term-functions, and the preservation of their validity from an algebra to its constructive canonical extension is shown in two steps: first, from the elements of a given algebra to the closed/open elements of its canonical extension, and then from the closed/open elements to arbitrary elements.
+This proof strategy is very similar to that of J\'{o}nsson \cite{Jonsson94}, but was developed independently.
+It should be noted however that, in terms of the classes of formulas to which they apply, the results of both \cite{GhMe97} and \cite{Jonsson94} fall within the scope of applicability of the canonicity-via-correspondence method.